TECHNICAL MATRIC N3

 Description: Technical Matric is a Department of Higher Education and Training (DHET) qualification that has an accreditation of Umalusi and has an NQF level of 04 by South African Qualifications framework.
 This means that the qualification of Technical Matric is equivalent to that of current National Senior Certificate.

-Requirement for Technical Matric N3
+Requirements for Technical Matric N3

 You can now obtain your National Senior Certificate (Technical Matric N3), by completing four (4) Subjects, then adding compulsory Sake Afrikaans and Business English as two languages.
 Thereby giving you a total of 6 Subjects, which are required for a National Senior Certificate (Matric).
 Please note that Sake Afrikaans and Business English are only written in November.
 Technical Matric does not need any proof of previous learning or report.